RonanLc/Snoopytech/doc/Rapports/Reports - Kulbicki/Session-Kulbicki-14.md

 ## Motor control class

-The [MotorJoint](https://github.com/RonanLc/Snoopytech/tree/main/code/lib/MotorJoint) simple class allows to control a motor in order to set a specific angle on the potentiometer linked to it.
+The [MotorJoint](https://github.com/RonanLc/Snoopytech/tree/main/code/lib/MotorJoint) class allows to control a motor in order to set a specific angle on the potentiometer linked to it.

 The class creates objects retrieving data from the potentiometer and controls the speed of the motor using PID controls.